mrflip/shipyard-project.com/site/content/docs/quickstart.md

 Shipyard will create a default user account with the username `admin` and the password `shipyard`.
 You should then be able to open a browser to `http://<your-host-ip>:8080` and see the Shipyard login.

+> Note: If docker is running within a VM, you probably want to additionally [forward the Shipyard UI port to the host OS](/docs/faq/#port-forwarding-for-shipyard-running-in-a-vm).
+For example, Boot2Docker users on OSX can run `boot2docker ssh -L 8080:localhost:8080` and then connect to `http://localhost:8080/` from their browser of choice.

 # Engine
 You can then either use the web UI or the CLI to add an engine.